The Woodwright's School and a Traveling Tool Chest

 Next, we moved on to the bottom skirt.
 The skirt has a moulded profile on its top edge.
 One of Bill's areas of expertise is moulding planes.
 I fiddled around with a few of the traditional wooden moudling planes, but I ended up succumbing to my old faithful, the Stanley 55.

 Finally, a rail and stile raised panel lid topped off the chest.
 We learned about haunched tenons and how to position the groove for the panel.
-Roy helped me learn the process of drawboring a tenon to cinch up the joint.
+Roy also showed us the process of drawboring a tenon to cinch up the joint.

 The week was well worth it for me.
 It provided me with a solid foundation and confidence that should allow me to pursue some more complex designs.
 Thanks fellow students and teachers.
 I had a blast.
 But, Roy said it was time for us to go.